Dental Implants — Rochester, NY

 Benefits of Dental Implants

+Whether you are missing a single tooth or have lost an entire arch, dental implants offer a wealth of benefits for your smile.
 Your options for dental implants include solutions for a single tooth, multiple missing teeth, or a full arch of missing teeth in the upper or lower jaw.

-Missing One Tooth
+Missing 1 Tooth

 An implant-supported dental crown is the very best option for rebuilding the single missing tooth.
 Unlike with a fixed bridge, a dental implant will not harm the surrounding natural teeth.
-The implant post is placed beneath the gum line and allowed to heal together with the jaw.
-After 4 to 6 months, it is exposed once more and restored with a natural-looking dental crown.Learn More About Single Tooth Implants
+The implant post is placed beneath the gumline and allowed to heal together with the jaw.
+After 4 to 6 months, it is exposed once more and restored with a natural-looking dental crown.

 Missing Multiple Teeth